 Our Geography curriculum has been designed to build on our children’s cultural capital, through our curriculum drivers, children’s interests and the requirements of the National curriculum to empower our children to develop a curiosity, passion and an enthusiasm for acquiring geographical knowledge and the geographical vocabulary needed to articulate an understanding of Geography.

 Our Geography curriculum provides a coherent, structured, academic curriculum that leads to sustained mastery for all and a greater depth of understanding for those who are capable.
 It sets out a clear list of the breadth of topics that will be covered for each year group which ensures each teacher has clarity as to what to cover, the threshold concepts children should understand, criteria for progression within the threshold concepts and criteria for depth of understanding.

-Our Key Geography concepts: investigate places, investigate patterns and communicate geographically.
+Our Key Geography concepts: investigate places and geographical skills & fieldwork.
 These are organised into knowledge categories and explored through our breadth of geographical topics therefore ensuring clear intra-curricula links so that children are able to return to the same concepts over and over so they gradually build a secure geographical understanding.

 Our Geography milestones define the standards for the threshold concepts.
+In EYFS we follow the new statutory framework and expect them to achieve the ELG for Understanding the World.
 We expect children in year 1 of the milestone to develop a basic understanding of the concepts and an advancing or deep understanding in year 2 of the milestone.

 The impact of our curriculum is that by the end of each milestone, the vast majority of children have sustained mastery of the content, that is, they remember it all and are fluent in it; some children have a greater depth of understanding.
 We track carefully to ensure children are on track to reach the expectations of our curriculum through our Proof of progress, (POP), tasks.
 POP tasks are categorised into 3 cognitive domains; basic, advancing and deep.